Azure/Azure-Sentinel/Playbooks/Put-MDEAlert-Hunting-GitHub/readme.md

 ## Prerequisites

 You will need an existing Microsoft Sentinel workspace, connected to a GitHub repository for [Deploying Custom Content from your repository](https://learn.microsoft.com/en-us/azure/sentinel/ci-cd?tabs=github).
+Make sure you have a Hunting folder within your Github repository to hold the ARM templates.

 You will need [Defender for Endpoint alerts Syncronized to Sentinel](https://learn.microsoft.com/en-us/azure/sentinel/microsoft-365-defender-sentinel-integration) which populates the required SecurityAlerts table in Sentinel.